terracenter/gentoo_install/README.md

 ```
 emerge -a sys-apps/mlocate
 ```
+To keep databse update we need to run `updatedb` often.
 ### Filesystem tools
 Additional to the tools for managing ext2, ext3, or ext4 filesystems (sys-fs/e2fsprogs) which are already installed as a part of the *@system* set I like to install other filesystem utilities like VFAT, XFS, NTFS and so on:
 ```